 How to Choose Stocks to Buy in India?

 The vast investment opportunities may overwhelm you when you first enter the investment world.
-As beginners, we are so enthralled by the profits of others that we blindly follow them.
-But do you know, over 90% of people who invest blindly in stocks lose money in the stock market?
-The reason is that they do not conduct preliminary research.
-They just pick shares based on their friend’s or family’s suggestions.
+As beginners, we are so enthralled by the profits of others that we unthinkingly follow them.
+But do you know over 90% of people who invest unthinkingly in stocks lose money in the stock market?
+The reason is that they need to conduct preliminary research.
+They pick shares based on their friend’s or family’s suggestions.
 This may cripple your earnings in the long run.

 Ways to Choose the Best Stocks to Buy in India?